Mashhuraa/example/README.md

 --------------------------
 Overview
 -------------------------
-This Python script defines a class Solution with a method --"lengthOfLastWord"-- that computes the length of the last word in a given string.
+This Python script defines a class Solution with a method "lengthOfLastWord" that computes the length of the last word in a given string.
 It splits the string by spaces and returns the length of the last non-empty word.

 Usage
 -------------------------